Resources and Insights

 CDN/Edge Caching

-CDN caching or edge caching, speeds up content delivery to users worldwide by storing cached static assets on servers across different geographic locations.
+CDN caching stores static assets on servers in multiple geographic locations.
+CDNs reduce the physical distance between users and content.
 When someone visits your site, a CDN serves content from the server closest to the user rather than your central server.
 This reduces the physical distance between data and users, cutting down on latency and improving load times.

 This is especially beneficial for sites with a global audience, ensuring fast loading speeds regardless of user location.
 For example, if your site is hosted in the US but attracts traffic from Europe or Asia, a CDN ensures content is delivered from a nearby server, providing a smoother, faster experience.